Generalized Gaussian Estimates and Local Limit Theorems for Discrete Convolution Powers of Complex Functions: The $d$-dimensional case: Examples

 \section{Examples}

 Given the generality in which we have worked, many of the examples considered in the previous works \cite{DSC14,RSC17,CF22,CF24} are ripe for the application of our theorems.
 For generalized Gaussian bounds in $d$ dimensions, we remark that some of the examples (namely the introductory example and those of Subsections 7.1, 7.3, and 7.5) in \cite{RSC17} are able to be treated by Theorem 1.8 of that article; of course, Theorem \ref{thm:FiniteSupport} recaptures them here.
-However, for all finitely-supported examples in \cite{RSC17}, our local limit theorem (Theorem \ref{thm:LLT}) significantly improves upon the error of the corresponding results in that article.
-With this noted, we focus this section on revisiting the ``two drifting packets" example of Subsection 7.2 of \cite{RSC17}.
-We also verify that $\lambda_1=1/2$ from our introductory example presented in Subsection \ref{ssec:IntroExample}.
+However, for all finitely-supported examples in \cite{RSC17}, our local limit theorem (Theorem \ref{thm:LLT}) not only significantly improves upon the error of the corresponding results in that article, but also gives precise higher order approximation up to any desired order or accuracy.
+With this noted, we focus this section on revisiting three of the examples presented in Section 7 of \cite{RSC17}: \textit{Two drifting packets} (7.2); \textit{Supporting lattice misaligned with $\mathbb{Z}^2$} (7.3); and \textit{Contribution from non-minimal decay exponent} (7.4).